Skip to content

 While Loop

-Unlike for loop, a while loop keeps doing something as long as a certain condition is true.
+Unlike the for loop, a while loop keeps doing something as long as a condition is met.

 Imagine you need a timer in your program.
 In timer.py, we create a variable named timer and set its value to 0.
 This is where the timer starts.
 Then, as long as the timer is less than 300, the loop keeps printing the timer value.
 Once it hits 300 or more, the loop stops.